The Before and After: Honeywell Prestige 2.0 Thermostat Final Re-design + Design Process Overview

-Last week we presented our final re-design of a programable thermostat for Rapid Ideation and Creative Problem Solving.
-Our problem for 8-weeks was to re-design the existing Honeywell Prestige 2.0 thermostat system.
-Final Iteration 6 here as well as an overview of the design process and reflections below:
+Last week we presented our final design of a programable thermostat for Rapid Ideation and Creative Problem Solving.
+Our problem for 8-weeks was to re-design the existing Honeywell Prestige 2.0 thermostat system using a collaborative and user-centered iterative design process.
+For the final annotated wireframe iteration click here.

-As part of our design research, we engage in a problem space to help us understand the complexities of a system.
-So I manually went through each screen of the Honeywell thermostat to create Concept Model 1.
-Going through this process helped me zoom in and out of details to conceptualize an Ideal System.
+As part of design research, we engage in a space to help us understand the complexities of a problem.
+And we create artifacts such as a Concept Model of an existing system.

 - Adjust temperature to warmer / cooler

 - Switch between heating & cooling

 - Turn the fan on and off

 - Set / edit a 7 day schedule